ToxicLemurs/MenuBuilder/README.md

     {!!
 MenuBuilder::render('Group Name') !!}

-Alternatively if you do not want to use the Facade:
+Alternatively if you do not want to use the Alias:

     {!!
 ToxicLemurs\MenuBuilder\Facades\MenuBuilder::render('Group Name') !!}